 Location.
 Countries by Jennifer Ryan Kelly.
 2021.
 Graphic

 The first country that produces the most food, Brazil, surprised me.
 According to the Global Yield Gap Atlas, “annual crop production area in Brazil occupies 69 million hectares.”
-Brazil is known for sugarcane, soybeans, and beef production, says to Investopedia.
+Brazil is known for sugarcane, soybeans, and beef production, says Investopedia.
 Additionally, Brazil is the world’s leading producer of one of the world’s most beloved crops: coffee.
 This country is a top food producer because of the warm, humid climate.

 The rich soils of China’s eastern and southern regions are very productive.
 China produces a variety of foods, including: rice, wheat, peanuts, eggs, potatoes, onions, cabbage, watermelon, grapes, and plums.